thepaperpilot/thepaperpilot.github.io/site/garden/leftism/index.md

 ## Moving Forward

 As I describe in [A Plea to Organize](/garden/a-plea-to-organize/index.md), despite differences between the different ideologies, my advice is still the same: **Organize!** Join local communities, regardless of affiliation, and support leftism and the community.
-Mutual aid efforts are particularly helpful and can be found on [Mutual Aid Hub](https://www.mutualaidhub.org/).
+[Mutual Aid](/garden/mutual-aid/index.md) efforts are particularly helpful and can be found on [Mutual Aid Hub](https://www.mutualaidhub.org/).

 Additionally: **Study!** Read theory and better understand leftist ideologies of all stripes.
 It helps you better understand the philosophies underpinning these ideologies and in turn become a better leftist.